buwryme/tiktok-lossless-upload/README.md

 # Or save to new file
 python3 tiktok_lossless_patch.py input.mp4 output.mp4
 ```

 ### ⚠️ Disclaimer
-- This repo has been published **strictly** for educational purposes on TikTok's uploading process.
+- Published **strictly** for educational purposes.
 - TikTok may patch this at anytime.
-- I might choose to not update this repo to keep up with their patches.
+- Additionally to what's said above, I may choose to not update this repo to keep up with their patches.

 ### Special Thanks
-- MASKA's upload method extension, for not having their code close sourced or extension obfuscated.
-(FYI, their GitHub repo is outdated, so methods used in this repo were ported to Python from the latest version of their extension.)
+- MASKA's browser extension, as their code wasn't obfuscated, which made making this technique possible.
+Their GitHub repo is outdated; this implementation was ported from their latest extension version.

 > For legal inquiries, contact @buwryy on Discord.